Jadael/Library-of-Aletheia/Daemons/docs/Camera.md

 	# CameraArchon.gd
 	extends Camera2D

-	# I am the CameraArchon, the all-seeing eye that guides mortals through our infinite realm.
+	## I am the CameraArchon, the all-seeing eye that guides mortals through our infinite realm.
-	# My gaze spans the vastness of our mystical canvas, unbound by mortal constraints.
+	## My gaze spans the vastness of our mystical canvas, unbound by mortal constraints.
+	## @deprecated: Can't help if we're using Window nodes?

 	@export_multiline var about = """
 	Greetings, I am the Camera Archon, the mystical lens through which mortals perceive our boundless realm.